 Encourage independent play

-Teaching your child to play independently will allow him or her to grow out of the separation anxiety phase as he or she develops the confidence and patience to be alone for a while.
+Teaching your child to play independently will allow him to grow out of the separation anxiety phase as he develops the confidence and patience to be alone for a while.
 It’s important to note that independent play is a learned skill that you can teach your baby.
 It won’t be accomplished overnight.
 You can try to turn your attention to a book while sitting next to your baby; a few days later, move a few feet away during playtime; then across the room; then try standing up; and eventually leave the room for a minute or two.
 With time, your baby will get used to you leaving and coming back.

 Create quick goodbye rituals